-Additionally, MADD's Take the Wheel initiative produces law enforcement recognition and award activities to recognize local law enforcement officers for exceptional service in enforcing and supporting Texas DWI/DUI laws and their diligent work to eliminate drunk and drugged driving.
-MADD conducts law enforcement outreach at police department briefings, trainings, forums, meetings, and so forth to convey current and evolving DWI/DUI and underage drinking prevention, detection, and enforcement information to local law enforcement officers.
+The Take the Wheel initiative, a TxDOT-funded program administered by MADD, works closely with community coalitions and DWI task forces throughout the state on the goal of DWI/DUI prevention.
+Program staff also participate in community outreach events to educate their local communities about the prevention of impaired driving.
+Each program specialist conducts a law enforcement recognition and award luncheon to recognize local law enforcement, prosecutors, judges, and community stakeholders for exceptional service in enforcing and supporting Texas DWI/DUI laws and their diligent work to eliminate drunk and drugged driving.
+MADD conducts law enforcement outreach at police department briefings, trainings, forums, and meetings to convey current and evolving DWI/DUI and underage drinking prevention, detection, and enforcement information to local law enforcement officers.
 Additionally, MADD produces impaired driving roundtable activities, inviting judges, prosecutors, probation officers, law enforcement, and community stakeholders to collectively discuss drunk and drugged driving (DWI/DUI) in the community.